 Previously, it was common for employees to enter into a salary sacrifice arrangement, whereby they receive a benefit instead of cash from their employers.
-This arrangement is now called an optional remuneration agreement (OPRA).

 In the case of cars, the BiK would ideally be less than the cash foregone and the corresponding income tax and NICs thus saved.
 However, following recent changes in the rules, income tax is charged on the higher of the benefit or the cash foregone.